 The adults stay up to watch “el Gordo” the Christmas Eve national lottery drawing!
 Percussionist Diego Alvarez brings this tradition to life with his incredible solo on the ‘cajón’ a percussion instrument from Peru.

 Tío José and the girls’ father sing a beautiful ‘Nana’ (lullaby) with a Christmas theme.
-The girls drift off to sleep and begin to dream of dancing roses, and the Raven Queen (Melissa Cruz).
+The girls drift off to sleep and begin to dream of dancing roses, and a powerful Raven Queen.
 The dream continues and the Matador doll comes to life to battle the Raven Queen and her minions….

 ACT II